vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 3. Deploy and initialize rootchain contracts:

-   Start rootchain server:
+   In a new session, start rootchain server (**only for demo instance**).

     ```bash
     ./polygon-edge rootchain server
     ```

-   Deploy rootchain contracts on the rootchain instance:
+   Deploy rootchain contracts on the rootchain instance in the original session:

    ```bash
     ./polygon-edge rootchain init-contracts